pypa/build/docs/index.rst

 build
 *****

-A simple, correct Python packaging build frontend.
+A simple, correct Python packaging :std:term:`build frontend <Build Frontend>`.

-build manages ``pyproject.toml``-based builds, invoking build-backend hooks as appropriate to build a distribution package.
+build manages ``pyproject.toml``-based builds, invoking :std:term:`build-backend <Build Backend>` hooks as appropriate to build a :std:term:`distribution package <Distribution Package>`.
 It is a simple build tool and does not perform any dependency management.

 .. sphinx_argparse_cli::